Puerto Rico under hurricane warning as Tropical Storm Fiona approaches - The Boston Globe

 At least one cruise ship visit and several flights to the island were canceled, while authorities in the eastern Caribbean islands canceled school and prohibited people from practicing aquatic sports as Fiona battered the region.

-In the French Caribbean island of Guadeloupe, authorities said they recorded wind gusts of up to 74 mph (120 kph), which would be considered a Category 1 hurricane.
-They also said 9 inches (23 centimeters) of rain fell in three hours in the Gros Morne area.
+In the French Caribbean island of Guadeloupe, authorities said they recorded wind gusts of up to 74 miles per hour.
+They also said 9 inches of rain fell in three hours in the Gros Morne area.

-Fiona, which is the Atlantic hurricane season’s sixth named storm, was predicted to bring 5 to 10 inches (13 to 25 centimeters) of rain in eastern and southern Puerto Rico, with as much as 20 inches (51 centimeters) in isolated spots.
-Rains of 4 to 8 inches (10 to 20 centimeters) were forecast for the Dominican Republic, with up to 12 inches (30 centimeters) in places.
+Fiona, which is the Atlantic hurricane season’s sixth named storm, was predicted to bring 5 to 10 inches of rain in eastern and southern Puerto Rico, with as much as 20 inches in isolated spots.
+Rains of 4 to 8 inches were forecast for the Dominican Republic, with up to 12 inches in places.
 Life-threatening surf also was possible from Fiona’s winds, forecasters said.

 Advertisement